 Your “prep work” is basically just doing some research.
 Make sure you can check off these five steps before beginning your application.
-Our Transfer Requirements Directory is a good place to start; it’ll give you a quick snapshot of some of these details for your major.
+Our Transfer Guide is a good place to start; it’ll give you a quick snapshot of some of these details for your major.

 - Know our dates and deadlines.
 Application deadlines depend on which semester you’re applying for and whether you’re considering our fall priority filing period (and you totally should).

 - Compare your GPA.
 Figure out what your GPA is and compare it with our transfer GPA guidelines to get a sense of where you stand among other transfer applicants.

 - Pick a major.
 We have over 150 majors at Illinois, but not all of them are open to transfers.
 Check our open and closed programs list to see if the major you’re interested in is accepting transfer applicants at your level for the term you’re hoping to enroll.

 - Figure out what courses you need to take in order to transfer.
 Our Transfer Handbook describes the recommended course sequences for each of our majors.
 It may look intimidating at first, but that’s just because it has a ton of information in it!
 Reference the page that talks about the major you’re interested in; you must complete the courses listed in red italics before transferring.

 - Figure out which of your courses will transfer.
 When you come to Illinois, some of your course credits may come along with you!
 The site Transferology can help you figure out what credits will make the trip.

 The Application Process